HorbieHuo/maupassant-hexo/README.md

 ## Features
 #### Logo
-You can set a **favicon.ico** for your website, please put it into  `source` folder of hexo directory, recommended size: 32px*32px.
+You can set a **favicon.png** for your website, please put it into  `source` folder of hexo directory, recommended size: 32px*32px.

 You can add a website logo for apple devices, please put an image named **apple-touch-icon.png** into `source` folder of hexo directory, recommended size: 114px*114px.